bioinf-hema-emc/pseuDE2/README.md

 For either approach, the metadata that defines the patients is going to be our entry for ‘aggregate_groups_metadata’.
-Since the same patients are present in both conditionA and conditionB, when can perform a paired comparison by setting paired = T. This corrects for any biological variability wihin the patients between the conditions.
-When paired = TRUE, the function creates a table with two columns called ‘com_group’ and ‘pair_group’:
+Since the same patients are present in both condition A and condition B, when can perform a paired comparison by setting `paired = T`.
+This corrects for any biological variability within the patients between the conditions.
+When `paired = TRUE`, the function creates a table with two columns called ‘com_group’ and ‘pair_group’:

 |                       | com_group        | pair_group |
 |-----------------------|------------------|------------|